open-webui/pipelines/README.md

 </p>

 Integrating Pipelines with any OpenAI API-compatible UI client is simple.
 Launch your Pipelines instance and set the OpenAI URL on your client to the Pipelines URL.
 That's it!
 You're ready to leverage any Python library for your needs.

+### Examples of What You Can Achieve:

+- **Rate Limit Filter**: Control the flow of requests to prevent exceeding rate limits.
+- **Real-Time Translation Filter with LibreTranslate**: Seamlessly integrate real-time translations into your LLM interactions.
+- **Custom RAG Pipeline**: Implement sophisticated Retrieval-Augmented Generation pipelines tailored to your needs.
+- **Function Calling Filter**: Easily handle function calls and enhance your applications with custom logic.
+- **And Much More!**: The sky is the limit for what you can accomplish with Pipelines and Python.

 ## ⚡ Quick Start with Docker